nipy/nipype/doc/devel/userfeedback.rst

 User 1
 ======

-sorry this is kind of stream-of-consciousness responses.  we can talk more in person if you want.
+[...]
 I have to say, though, now that my pipelines are up and running, I'm about 95% satisfied with the whole thing.
 Not sure how I'll feel when I want to go do something new and different, but still, so far so good.

 - what features of the current setup do you like/dislike?